ethereum/execution-apis/src/engine/cancun.md

 This method follows the same specification as [`engine_forkchoiceUpdatedV2`](./shanghai.md#engine_forkchoiceupdatedv2) with addition of the following:

+1. Client software **MUST** check that provided set of parameters and their fields strictly matches the expected one and return `-32602: Invalid params` error if this check fails.
+Any field having `null` value **MUST** be considered as not provided.

-1. Client software **MUST** return `-38005: Unsupported fork` error if the `payloadAttributes.timestamp` is less than the Cancun activation timestamp.
+2. Client software **MUST** return `-38005: Unsupported fork` error if the `payloadAttributes` is set and the `payloadAttributes.timestamp` does not fall within the time frame of the Cancun fork.

 ### engine_getPayloadV3